SAP/openui5-docs/docs/Currency_Formatting_e978728.md

 ### Available Functions for Currency Formatting

-You use the `NumberFormat.getCurrencyInstance()` factory function for creating a currency format instance.
+Use the `NumberFormat.getCurrencyInstance()` factory function for creating a currency format instance.
 On this instance, you can call the `format` and `parse` functions.

 ***

 #### Creating a Currency Format Instance

-The `NumberFormat.getCurrencyInstance()` function accepts two arguments:
+The `sap.ui.core.format.NumberFormat.getCurrencyInstance()` function accepts two arguments:

 -   The first argument, `oFormatOptions`, is a set of format options that determines the output formatting.
 The format option `'decimals'`, for example, defines the number of decimal digits of the formatted value.